Skip to navigation Skip to content

 Non-critical errors

-Note: while non critical errors are recorded as part of the quality checking process, they do not impact the quality result reported to stakeholders (that is, only critical errors are used to calculate the accuracy of processing results).
+Note: while non critical errors are recorded as part of the quality checking process, they do not impact the quality result reported to stakeholders that is, only critical errors are used to calculate the accuracy of processing results.

 Document errors

-For quality checking, a document error is defined as 'a document received from an individual, provider or organisation representative which features omitted, incomplete or incorrect information'.
 The error code(s) are applied when the Service Officer has not detected the document is in error and has processed the transaction without identifying/noting the use of additional evidence to support the action taken.

 Processing errors

-For quality checking, a processing error is defined as 'information processed/keyed into the system which does not match the document submitted by an individual, provider or organisation representative'.
-The error code(s) are applied when the Service Officer has keyed or not keyed information as per the business rules.
+For quality checking, a processing error is defined as' information processed/keyed into the system which does not match the document submitted by an individual, provider or organisation representative'.

 Recording Results